 The Mycoses Study Group (MSG) was initiated as a contract through the NIH National Institute of Allergy and Infectious Diseases (NIAID) in 1978, and awarded to the University of Alabama at Birmingham (UAB), under the direction of Principal Investigator, William E. Dismukes, M.D. to perform multicenter collaborative clinical trials for prevention and treatment of invasive fungal infections.

 Subsequently, this award underwent re-competition every 5 to 6 years, and each time was re-awarded to UAB as the Coordinating Center for participating investigators until it’s final award in 2001.
 In 2005, NIAID elected to terminate rather than re-compete this longstanding contract, thus ending an almost 30 relationship between clinical investigators and the NIAID, effective April 2007.

-MSGERC expanded as a global group of investigators, expanding from the US to 21 additional countries, including Canada, Europe, United Kingdom, Australia, South America, Countries in Africa, Central and Southeast Asia.
+MSGERC expanded as a global group of investigators, expanding from the US to 21 additional countries, including Canada, United Kingdom, Australia, and countries in Europe, South America, Africa, and Asia.
 Collectively, MSGERC continued to carry out its collective mission of studying emerging fungal pathogens, examining new approaches to the prevention and therapy of the invasive mycoses, and to expand its role into the area of fungal diagnostics in an ad hoc basis with funds from non-NIH study sponsors.